Policies and Procedures

 *Note: This residency requirement is not based upon earned academic credits but rather the number of years a student has attended college or has had other post-high school experiences.

-Dining Services — All students living in college housing are required to participate in a residential meal plan.
+Dining Services — All students living in University housing are required to participate in a residential meal plan.
 Third and fourth year+ students must either waive the meal plan requirement or elect an approved meal plan.

 Students are allowed to host overnight guests in their rooms during the academic year, but must adhere to the following guidelines when doing so: